 Eula’s Burst is the strongest ability in her kit, and it should be prioritized, followed by her Normal Attacks.
-Although in a perfect scenario, levelling your Elemental Burst should give you the most damage all the time, Normal Attacks provide consistent damage in the case you miss that detonation (we have all been, and will continue to be there).
+Although in a perfect scenario, levelling your Elemental Burst should give you the most damage all the time, Normal Attacks provide consistent damage in the case you miss that explosion or fail to crit (we have all been, and will continue to be there).

 Prioritize Burst, the Normal Attacks.
 Get both of them to Talent level 9, but Crown Elemental Burst first.

-Elemental Skill is a mediocre ability in damage.
-It has great utility, but its power per talent level gain is very mediocre, especially if Superconduct already brings enemies down to sub 0% Physical resistance, at which point all resistance shred value is halved.
+Eula’s Elemental Skill is a mediocre ability in damage.
+It has great utility, but its power per talent level gain is very mediocre, especially if Superconduct already brings enemies down to subzero Physical resistance, at which point all resistance shred value is halved.
 Level this last, you can even keep it at Talent Lv 6 if you want to be extra frugal.

 *Author’s notes: Rolling for a 5* unit is already a hard and expensive task, not to mention weeks-on-end of saving.
 Rolling for constellations is that, times how many copies you need.
 I try to do my due diligence in giving you the most unbiased information possible, but at the end of the day, these numbers do not mean much outside of the context of your own enjoyment.
 Make your own decision according to your own financial situation.
 Spend responsibly.